mattamx/Projects/TripleTen Projects/README.md

 All the cool projects I worked on during the TripleTen Data Science bootcamp.
 You'll track my evolution as I progress and learn more complex topics.
 You'll find me experimenting with various methods of exploratory data analysis, visualizations and machine learning throughout the sprints.

 - Since this was all part-time, I didn't get a chance to implement other methods of analysis or visualizations that I studied throughout the course or have since learned.
 The aim is to add more statistical analyses/summaries as well as model visualizations.
-    - Once that is set, the larger workload will be on setting a notebook template throughout for standardization.
     - You'll soon start to see 'v2' notebooks pop up for each Sprint.
 These will include enhancements and much needed organization throughout.

 | Sprint | Topic | Project Title | Notes